lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Ordering I](ordering_i.png)

 Now we will use the face definitions to construct the final arrays including the indices.
 A thing to take into consideration is that  the order in which textures coordinates and vector normals are defined does not  correspond to the orders in which vertices are defined.
-If the size of the lists would be the same and they were ordered face definition lines would only just need to include a number per vertex.
+If the size of the lists would be the same and they were ordered, face definition lines would only just need to include a number per vertex.

 So we need to order the data and setup accordingly to our needs.
 The first thing that we must do is create three arrays and one list, one for the vertices, other for the texture coordinates, other for the normals and the list for the indices.
-The three arrays will have the same length (equal to the number of vertices).
+As we have said before the three arrays will have the same number of elements (equal to the number of vertices).
 The vertices array will have a copy of the list of vertices.

 ![Ordering II](ordering_ii.png)